-Please join us in our Mission to Save Lives through Breast Cancer Research.
+Please Help Support our Mission to Save Lives through Breast Cancer Research.

 - One-time donation – you may donate any amount of money, and know your donation supports our mission to save lives through breast cancer research.

-- Monthly donation – your monthly donation provides on-going and consistent support for BCSC’s Canadian, patient-focused researchers.
+- Monthly donation – your monthly donation allows for program and financial planning, and provides stable funding for our research.
 It’s easy to set-up a monthly donation charged to your credit card.

 - In Memory or In Honor – dedicate your donation to an individual.
 A letter to acknowledge the dedication will be mailed to the individual or family.

 - Securities – you do not pay capital gains tax when you donate stocks or shares to BCSC.
 You receive a tax receipt for the full amount of your donation, over $20.
 Contact us or your legal-financial professional for more information on transferring securities.

 - Planned Giving – by leaving a gift in your will to the Breast Cancer Society of Canada, your lasting legacy will be to help put an end to breast cancer.
 See below for more details about the benefits of leaving a planned gift to BCSC.

 - Matching Gifts – Multiply the Impact of your Donation!
 Did you know that thousands of companies can match donations by employees to our organization?
 Find out more about the program hereDonations of $20 or more will automatically receive a charitable tax receipt.
 For monthly donations, tax receipts are issued in February.

 By leaving a gift in your will to the Breast Cancer Society of Canada, your lasting legacy will be to help put an end to breast cancer.

 - Gifts are planned for distribution at some time in the future